 Here is what you can do to lessen your risk of developing diabetes as a gout sufferer:

-- Exercise regularly, this will obviously help control your weight, may help improve your glucose intolerance with type 2 diabetes, and may help improve your blood pressure which may support healthy uric acid levels, helping you avoid another gout attack too!
+- Exercise regularly, this will obviously help control your weight, may help improve your glucose intolerance with type 2 diabetes.
+It may also assist to lower your blood pressure, which may maintain healthy uric acid levels, preventing future gout attack!

-- Avoid alcohol since uric acid levels always rise when having a beer, spirit or wine and may also lower your risk of type 2 diabetes.
-People who drink often especially beer drinkers are also usually more obese.
+- Avoid alcohol since uric acid levels always rise when having a beer, spirit, or wine.
+Avoiding alcohol can also potentially lower your risk of type 2 diabetes.
+People who drink often, especially beer drinkers are also usually more obese.

-- Eat a healthier diet, a diet comprising of 80% carbohydrates (food as grown from the earth) 10% protein and 10% fat is key to helping support healthy uric acid levels and may decrease your risk of becoming a diabetic.
+- Eating a healthier diet, a diet consisting of 80% carbohydrates (food as grown from the earth), 10% protein, and 10% fat is key to helping support healthy uric acid levels.
+It can also decrease your risk of becoming a diabetic.